Jordan Peterson: Family

-Peterson married Tammy Roberts in 1989, with whom he has a daughter (Mikhaila) and a son (Julian).
+Peterson married Tammy Roberts in 1989, with whom he has a daughter, Mikhaila, who is named after Soviet leader Mikhail Gorbachev, and a son, Julian.
+Peterson's sister is married to computer architect Jim Keller.

 Mikhaila suffered from juvenile rheumatoid arthritis (JRA) in her childhood, requiring a hip and ankle replacement when she was 17 years old.
 Mikhaila, who also has a career as a political commentator and podcaster, has since adopted what she calls "the lion diet", consisting entirely of eating only beef, salt, and water.
 While analyzing Mikhaila's diet and promotion thereof, a 2020 New Republic article by writer Lindsay Beyerstein described her as a "nutrition 'influencer' with no medical credentials".

+Health issues

 In 2016, Peterson restricted his diet to only meat and a few vegetables in an attempt to control his depression and the effects of an autoimmune disorder.
 In mid-2018, he stopped eating vegetables altogether and continued eating only beef, salt, and water.
-Nutrition experts point out that such a diet can result in "severe dysregulation".
+Nutrition experts point out that such a diet can result in "severe dysregulation" and Mikhaila later claimed that Peterson experienced a "violent reaction to a meat and greens only diet".

-Health problems

-In late 2019 Peterson sought "emergency" detox from benzodiazepine addiction.
-Peterson stated this rehab was the result of his prescribed dosage of clonazepam being increased after his wife Tammy was diagnosed with kidney cancer.
-According to Peterson, he made several attempts to reduce dosage or stop the drug completely, but experienced "horrific" benzodiazepine withdrawal syndrome.
+Peterson was prescribed clonazepam for anxiety that reportedly began after this "violent reaction".
+The dose started at 0.5 mg/day in 2016 and had increased to 4 mg/day by 2020.
+Peterson attributed his increased usage of clonazepam to his wife Tammy's diagnosis of kidney cancer.
+Peterson said that he made several attempts to reduce the dosage or stop the drug completely, but experienced "horrific" benzodiazepine withdrawal syndrome.

-In January 2020, Peterson was unable to find North American doctors willing to accommodate his treatment desires and so flew to Moscow, Russia along with his daughter, son-in-law, and granddaughter to pursue treatment there.
-Doctors in Russia diagnosed him with pneumonia in both lungs upon arrival and placed him into a medically induced coma for eight days, followed by four weeks in the intensive care unit, during which time he suffered a temporary loss of motor skills.
+According to Peterson, in January 2020 he was unable to find North American doctors willing to place him into a medically induced coma as a treatment for his addiction.
+As a result he flew to Moscow, Russia to find a doctor who would perform the procedure.
+Doctors in Russia reportedly diagnosed him with pneumonia in both lungs upon arrival and placed him into a medically induced coma for eight days, followed by four weeks in the intensive care unit, during which time he reported having suffered a temporary loss of motor skills.

-Several months after treatment in Russia, Peterson and his family moved to Belgrade, Serbia.
-In June 2020, Peterson made his first public appearance in over a year, when he appeared on an episode of his daughter's podcast recorded in Belgrade, at which point he was "back to my regular self" and was cautiously optimistic about his prospects.
+For several months after treatment in Russia, Peterson and his family moved to Belgrade, Serbia.
+In June 2020, Peterson made his first public appearance in over a year, when he appeared on an episode of his daughter's podcast recorded in Belgrade, at which point he was "back to [his] regular self".
 In August 2020, Peterson's daughter announced her father had contracted COVID-19 during his hospital stay in Serbia.
 Two months later, Peterson informed viewers of his YouTube channel he had returned to Canada and aimed to resume work in the near future.

+In August 2025, Peterson's daughter stated that her father was suffering from chronic inflammatory response syndrome, citing recent exposure to mold.
+She linked the condition to Peterson's emotional outbursts.